 - 7. Service Mode: The Pinnacle boiler can be operated in Service Mode to allow the installer to manually set the fan speed/input rate of the boiler. - a.
 To enter service mode, press and hold the S2/+ key and the S3 "Program" key simultaneously. - b.
-The display will alternately display "SER" and the fan speed in RPMs \div 10.
+The display will alternately display "SER" and the fan speed in RPMs ÷ 10.
 As default, the fan speed will start at the ignition fan speed (this value is listed in Section 10, Dimensions and Ratings, for each boiler size). - c.
-The fan speed can be adjusted by using the S1/- key (to decrease speed) or S2/+ key (to increase speed) on the display module. - d.
-The fan speed will stay in this mode for 10 minutes or until the boiler reaches 7 degrees above the set point temperature. - e.
-To exit the Service Mode, press the S1/- and S2/+ keys simultaneously. - 8.
+The fan speed can be adjusted by using the S1/key (to decrease speed) or S2/+ key (to increase speed) on the display module. - d.
+The fan speed will stay in this mode for 10 minutes or until the boiler reaches 7 degrees above the set point temperature.

+- e.
+To exit the Service Mode, press the S1/- or S2/+ keys simultaneously. - 8.
 Installer Menu: The Pinnacle boiler can be programmed to be controlled by an external analog input controlling set point temperature or fan speed.
-In addition, it can be programmed for a 6 minute step modulation sequence.
+In addition, it can be programmed for a 6 minute step modulation sequence. - a.
+To enter the installer menu, press and hold the S3 "Program" key and S4 "Reset" key simultaneously for 3 seconds.
+The display will show a blinking "000."